RobKey/RPi-CPU-Temperature-Controlled-Fan-Speed/README.md

 Test set up
-RPi 3 B in a case with cpu heatsink and 30mm fan at room teperature of 22° C Test starts with cpu at idle and fan off, cpu about 47° C Cooling start set at 42° C and 30% dutycycle (minium fan start dutycycle) there are two periods or 100% cpu usage cpu reaches about 53° C
+RPi 3 B in a case with cpu heatsink and 30mm fan at room teperature of 22° C Test starts with cpu at idle and fan off, cpu about 47° C Cooling start set at 42° C and 30% dutycycle (minimum fan start dutycycle) there are two periods or 100% cpu usage cpu reaches about 53° C

 </pre>